Advancing Knowledge,

 Visceral Fat: The Fat You Can't See

-It’s not how much fat you have — it’s where you carry it.
+It's not how much fat you have; it's where you carry it.

 South Asians store more fat around vital organs, even at lower BMIs, driving inflammation and disease from the inside out.